 there went in two and two unto Noah into the ark,

 the male and the female, as God had commanded Noah.

 The premise of the theory of evolution introduced by Darwin is that all life is related and has descended from a common ancestor.
-Lions, lillies, leopards, and the laughing kookaburra are all derivatives of one original random lone single cell that randomly captured a spark of life from a random combination of factors and took off on a random evolutional journey for billions of years so far.
+Lions, lillies, leopards, and the laughing kookaburra are all derivatives of one original random lone single cell that randomly captured a spark of life from a random combination of factors and took off on a random evolutional journey for hundreds of millions of years so far.

 In summary, the evolutionist believes the original spark of life was random, the division of that cell was random, and the resulting genetics were random.
 But, no matter what you believe randomly happened after the original spark of life, it still all depends on the original spark of life.
 And non-living things cannot instill life into other non-living things.
 Life must come from life.
 That is a universal biological law that has never been broken (and never will).

-You can believe that life originated from a random set of circumstances or you can believe that life was purposely given by the Creator; I do not see anything in between.
+You can believe that life originated from a random set of elements and circumstances or you can believe that life was purposely given by the Creator; I do not see anything in between.
 And neither does the Creator, so that's what he wrote.

 "... not one of the complex proteins of living things is ever formed under conditions similar to those in nature except by already living cells."

 Thomas F. Heinze